-- 4.2.
+4.2.
 The operating organization should include information in support of its licence application to facilitate the review process by the regulatory body.
 The regulatory body can then determine whether the proposed research reactor can be sited, constructed, commissioned, operated, utilized and modified, and eventually decommissioned, without undue radiation risks to site personnel, the public or the environment.
-The information submitted should include detailed information for the review and assessment in order to: - (a) To dDetermine whether the site is adequate suitable for the type, power and use of the proposed research reactor; - (b) To dDetermine, before construction, whether the proposed research reactor design meets the regulatory body's requirements, and to impose any further requirements or conditions that may be deemed necessary by the regulatory body; - (c) TodDetermine whether the operating organization has the necessary ability, reliability, resources, organizational structure and competent personnel to meet the regulatory requirements; - (d) To dDetermine whether the construction remains consistent with the requirements of the regulatory body; - (e) To dDetermine whether the commissioning programme is adequate and whether its results demonstrate that the design requirements have been meteonform to the design intentions; - (f) To dDetermine whether the operational limits and conditions are consistent with the regulatory requirements and whether an adequate level of operational safety can be ensured, including the provisions made for accident conditions: - (g) To dDetermine whether the utilization and modification of the research reactor meet the requirements of the regulatory body; - (h) To_dDetermine whether the decommissioning programme meets the requirements of the regulatory body.
+The information submitted should include detailed information for the review and assessment in order:

+- (a) To determine whether the site is adequate for the type, power and use of the proposed research reactor; - (b) To determine, before construction, whether the proposed reactor design meets the regulatory body's requirements, and to impose any further requirements or conditions that may be deemed necessary by the regulatory body; - (c) To determine whether the operating organization has the necessary ability, reliability, resources, organizational structure and competent personnel to meet the regulatory requirements; - (d) To determine whether the construction remains consistent with the requirements of the regulatory body; - (e) To determine whether the commissioning programme is adequate and whether its results conform to the design intentions; - (f) To determine whether the operational limits and conditions are consistent with the regulatory requirements and whether an adequate level of operational safety can be ensured, including the provisions made for accident conditions; - (g) To determine whether the utilization and modification of the research reactor meet the requirements of the regulatory body; - (h) To determine whether the decommissioning programme meets the requirements of the regulatory body.